OpenPodcar/OpenPodcar/README.md

 #### 3. Integration Testing

-The PCB board was heavily tested before and after assembling its components to ensure that once it is integrated into the vehicle, there would not be any big issue.
-- Material: external power supply, multimeter
-- Material: power supply, multimeter, some wires
+- Material: power supply, multimeter, some wires (~2mm diameter)
+- Connect wires between the power supply and buck converter 1's **IN+** and **IN-**
-- Measure the voltage across the PCB components, check the safety of the board and ensure that the components work as expected.
+- Measure the voltage across the PCB components, check the safety of the board and ensure that the components work as expected, as shown in the figure below.

 	<p align="center">
 	<img src="./docs/hardware/pcb_testing.png" alt="PCB board integration testing" "width=20" "height=12"/>